boyetece/thukee-blogs/2022-dec/systemd-timers_or_cron.md

 1. action information.

-Systemd timers work the same way but split each concept into its own file.
-2 unit files: a service and a timer.
+Systemd timers work the same way but split each concept into its own file with two unit files: a `service` and a `timer`.
 One benefit you'll notice right away is that this lets us start/test these service units independently of their timers.

 ## Create demo service
 ```